Chauffeurs, Teamsters, & Helpers Local No. 391 v. Terry: Facts

-Plaintiffs had requested a jury trial in their pleadings, but the union moved to strike the demand for a jury trial, on the grounds that the no right to a jury trial exists in a duty of fair representation suit.
+Plaintiffs had requested a jury trial in their pleadings, but the union moved to strike the demand for a jury trial, on the grounds that no right to a jury trial exists in a duty of fair representation suit.
 The District Court denied the defendant's motion to strike, and the United States Court of Appeals for the Fourth Circuit affirmed, holding that the Seventh Amendment entitled the plaintiffs to a jury trial on their claims for monetary damages.